-On East Grand Boulevard, is a place where some of Detroit Techno’s fiercest tracks have been conceived, for the world to wonder about.
-In addition to being the home of Submerge, 3000 E. Grand Blvd. is also the world headquarters of the seminal techno group, Underground Resistance, led by Mad Mike Banks, the wunderkind DJ, producer and composer who, via his satellite group Galaxy 2 Galaxy is responsible for such global hits as “Jaguar”, “Transition” and “Kill My Radio Station.”
-To Learn more see the 360-degree video clip below with an exclusive tour given by John Collins and Mike Agent X Clark:
+This space on East Grand Boulevard is also a place where some of Detroit Techno’s fiercest tracks have been conceived.
+In addition to being the home of Submerge, 3000 E. Grand Blvd. is also the world headquarters of the seminal techno collective, Underground Resistance (UR), led by Mad Mike Banks, the wunderkind DJ, producer and composer who, via his satellite group Galaxy 2 Galaxy is responsible for such global hits as “Jaguar”, “Transition” and “Kill My Radio Station.”
+To learn more see the 360-degree video clip below with an exclusive tour given by the local legends, John Collins and Mike “Agent X” Clark: